 So, you may wonder, “Great!
 Now I know which resources to use, but how the heck do I use them?”
 I’m glad you asked.

-Often referred to as the Bible (for good reason), First Aid for the USMLE Step 1 should be seen as the backbone of your study program.
-Knowing this book cover-to-cover is necessary for achieving a good score on the exam and should be your goal.
+Often referred to as "the Bible" (for good reason), First Aid for USMLE Step 1 should be seen as the backbone of your study program.
+Knowing this book cover-to-cover should be your goal, as it is necessary for achieving a good score on the exam.

-This book outlines all of the hi-yield material covered on the exam, as well as some of the more obscure material that often shows up.
-The key to using this book is not just to read it, but to breathe it in and make sure you understand every last inch of it.
+First Aid outlines all of the high-yield material covered on Step 1, as well as some of the more obscure material that often shows up.
+The key to using this book is not just to read it, but to breathe it in and make sure you understand every last page of it.

 Flashcards will also be your best friend here.
 First Aid is a very dense book and flashcards will allow you to memorize the details found in First Aid by reviewing them over and over again until you own them.